ozzi-/check_cert_validity/README.md

 # check_cert_validity
-Monitor a HTTPS certificate for its expiry date.
+Monitor a webserver certificate for its expiry date.

 ## Usage
 ```